nirnanaaa/sendxmpprb/README.md

 * MRI on OsX
 * MRI on Linux
-* JRuby on OsX

 ### Supported Ruby versions

-The following Ruby versions are supported:
+The following MRI(Ruby) versions are supported:

 * 1.9.1
 * 1.9.2